Sideshow: Early history and acts

-Decline and revival
+Decline

 Interest in sideshows declined as television made it easy (and free) to see the world's most exotic attractions.
 Moreover, viewing "human oddities" became distasteful as the public conscience changed, and many localities passed laws forbidding the exhibition of freaks.
 The performers often protested (to no avail) that they had no objection to the sideshow, especially since it provided not only a good income for them, but in many cases it provided their only possible job.

-The sideshow seemed destined for oblivion, until only a few exemplars of the ten-in-one remained.
+Emmitt Bejano, a man with lamellar ichthyosis who performed as “The Alligator Boy”, said: “[Sideshow work] keeps me off the relief line.”

+Revival

+With legal restrictions on human oddity exhibitions, most modern sideshows feature performances of trainable stunts and body modifications, which can but do not necessarily require congenital abnormalities.

+In 2013, Gary Turner, born with Ehlers-Dalnos syndrome, performed as Gary Stretch with The Circus of Horrors, alongside other performers such as Jesus Aceves, a man born with hypertrichosis billed as “Wolfboy”, who walked on swords as part of his act.

+John Haze, owner of the show, said of their sword swallower with body modifications Hannibal Helmurto:

+"He wore a normal suit and had no tattoos.
+Ten years later he turned up at the Hackney Empire and he had completely changed his body."

 In modern times, sideshow performers are often individual professionals or groups.
 A greater number of "Single O" attractions still tour carnivals.

 In the 1940s, Ward Hall began the World of Wonders Amazement Show, which is still running today.
-It is the oldest carnival sideshow organization in America and is currently owned and ran by Thomas Breen.
+It is the oldest carnival sideshow organization in America and is currently owned and run by Thomas Breen.

-In 1970, John Strong, Jr (son of John Strong of The John Strong 3 Ring Tented Circus) began a 47 year continuous run of traveling sideshow, The Strong Sideshow.
+In 1970, John Strong Jr (son of John Strong of The John Strong 3 Ring Tented Circus) began a 47-year continuous run of traveling sideshow, The Strong Sideshow.
 Several acts and artifacts toured over the years such as the 5-legged dog, Chupacabra, a 2-headed cow, and a mummy.
 John Jr. performed all the live acts himself for several years including sword swallowing, fire eating, bed of nails blade box and electric chair.
 After living the lifestyle for a lifetime, The Strong Sideshow is now in residency at "The Sideshow Museum", in Uranus, Missouri.